Non-commutative crepant resolutions for some toric singularities I: Abstract

 \section{Abstract}

 We give a criterion for the existence of non-commutative crepant resolutions (NCCR's) for certain toric singularities.
-In particular we recover Broomhead's result that a 3-dimensional toric Gorenstein singularity has a NCCR.
-Our result also yields the existence of a NCCR for a 4-dimensional toric Gorenstein singularity which is known to have no toric NCCR.
+In particular we recover Broomhead's result that a 3-dimensional toric Gorenstein singularity has an NCCR.
+Our result also yields the existence of an NCCR for a 4-dimensional toric Gorenstein singularity which is known to have no toric NCCR.